JamesSaxon/jamessaxon.github.io/_posts/2020-12-06-public-data-on-internet-equity.md

 But it too has some issues of _who_ is captured.
 The sampling strategy aims to ensure that ISPs, rather than demographic groups, are adequately sampled.
 So like Ookla devices, SamKnows households tend to skew wealthier than the general population.
-In addition, there are just a few thousand households nation-wide, which is not enough to say how _certain groups_ fare within Chicago, for instance.
+In addition, there are just a few thousand households in the sample nation-wide, which is not enough to say how _certain groups_ fare within Chicago, for instance.
 (There are no demographics and limited information about units' geography.[^4])